LinkWellNodes/Documentation/docs/knowledgebase/Any-API-Guide.md

 ## Troubleshooting

 Having technical difficulties with your request?
-Check out our [Troubleshooting Guide](/knowledgebase/Chainlink-Users-FAQ?id=direct-request-job-troubleshooting) for direct request jobs.
+Check out our [Direct Request Troubleshooting Guide](/knowledgebase/Chainlink-Users-FAQ#direct-request-job-troubleshooting).

 ## Need more help?
 * Join our [Discord](https://discord.gg/AJ66pRz4) for the fastest assistance with your request.
 We are happy to support custom data requests as well!